 Volumes indicate how many shares are bought and sold over a given period of time.
-The more active the share, higher would be its volume.
+The more active the share, the higher would be its volume.
 For example, you decide to buy 100 shares of Amara Raja Batteries at 485, and I decide to sell 100 shares of Amara Raja Batteries at 485.
-There is a price and quantity match, which results in a trade.
+There are a price and quantity match, which results in a trade.
 You and I together have created a volume of 100 shares.
-Many people tend to assume volume count as 200 (100 buy + 100 sell) which is not the right way to look at volumes.
+Many people tend to assume volume count as 200 (100 buys + 100 sells), which is not the right way to look at volumes.

 The following fictional example should help you understand how volumes add up on a typical trading day:

 At 9:30 AM there were 400 shares exchanged at the price of 62.20.
 An hour later, 500 shares were traded at 62.75.
 At 10:30 AM if you were to check the total volume for the day, it would be 900 (400 + 500).
 Likewise, 350 shares at 63.10 were traded at 11:30 AM, and upto 11:30 AM, the volume was 1,250 (400+500+350).
 So on, and so forth.

 Here is a screenshot from the live market highlighting the volumes for some of the shares.
 The screenshot was taken around 2:55 PM on 5th of August 2014.